SasidharanGS/Google-Results-Enhancer/README.md

 ### A Chrome extension to increase your productivity

-This project is the result of a personal passion to increse productivity and re-imagine established practices.
+This project is the result of a personal passion to increase productivity and re-imagine established practices.

 ## Why?